 For many, Planned Parenthood Federation of America (PPFA) is a trusted name in affordable reproductive health care.
-PPFA would like to keep that standing for the more than 750 centers they operate.
+PPFA would like to keep that standing for the approximately 700 centers they operate.
 They would also like to remain the largest abortion provider in the United States.
 To reach both goals, PPFA must distort the truth and provide misleading information to women who are experiencing an unexpected pregnancy.

 Planned Parenthood began in 1916 with one birth control clinic opened by Margaret Sanger.
 Now, Planned Parenthood offers international services, encouraging the use of abortion to solve “health” and “social problems” in America and third-world countries.

 Planned Parenthood’s slogan and mission is that “every child should be a wanted child.”
 Right to Life of Michigan also agrees every child should be wanted and loved.
 In fact, every child could be wanted and loved.
 Families in the United States are waiting to adopt.

 Planned Parenthood's Commitment to Abortion

 PPFA’s Vision for 2025 includes a number of goals including access to reproductive and sexual health care for all.
 One of the ways Planned Parenthood worked to fulfill that goal was to require every one of their affiliates to operate an abortion clinic by 2013.